forecastly/metrics-api/API-Documentation/api.md

 - `/metrics/mrr-churn-rate` - MRR Churn Rate
 - `/metrics/ltv` - Customer Lifetime Value
 - `/customers/search` - Find information for a specific customer
+- `/customers/{id}/subscriptions` - Get a list of subscriptions for a single customer
+- `/customers/{id}/activities` - Get a list of activities for a single customer -

 ## Requesting Metrics Data